-She serves as VP of Leadership Development at Reframe Labs where she supports entrepreneurs to launch innovative schools in Los Angeles.
-Before joining Reframe Labs, Margeaux co-founded, edDataZone, a consultancy focused on strategic planning, school market analysis, and school facilities planning.
-At edDataZone, she partnered with organizations such as Excellent Education Development (ExED), Great Public Schools Now, California Charter Schools Association, and the Inner City Education Foundation (ICEF) to support the expansion of high quality schools in Los Angeles.
-Previously, Margeaux served as director of the Louisiana state voucher program, and as a Senior Manager at Leading Educators, where she built data systems and supported expansion of teacher leadership development programs in New Orleans, Kansas City, and Washington, D.C.
+Margeaux Randolph is the founder of The Los Angeles School for Creativity and Technology, a TK-8 public school that will open in Westmont, South Los Angeles, in fall 2019.
+She served as Chief Program Officer at Reframe Labs, where she supported the growth of aspiring school launchers in L.A. while concurrently planning the launch of her own school.
+Before joining Reframe, Margeaux co-founded edDataZone, a consultancy focused on strategic planning, school market analysis, and school facilities planning.
+Previously, she served as director of the Louisiana state voucher program, and as a Senior Manager at Leading Educators, where she built data systems and supported expansion of teacher leadership development programs in New Orleans, Kansas City, and Washington, D.C.
 Margeaux has also served as a middle school math teacher and led the implementation of math software programs in the Los Angeles, Inglewood, and Fontana Unified School Districts.
-In 2006, Margeaux was a recipient of an American Planning Association Award, Proclamation from the City Council of New Orleans, and honored at the International Architecture Biennale in Venice, Italy for her work on post-Katrina redevelopment.
-Margeaux earned her undergraduate degree from Massachusetts Institute of Technology (MIT), and Master of Public Policy from the University of Southern California (USC).
+Margeaux earned her undergraduate degree from Massachusetts Institute of Technology, and Master of Public Policy from the University of Southern California.

-Sean is VP of Advocacy & Communications at Reframe Labs, where he helps program participants and Fellows navigate the process of parent and community outreach & political and influencer nurturing.
-Sean also guides Reframes efforts to spread knowledge about critical trends around innovation & equity.
-Before joining Reframe Labs, Sean co-founded and launched Alma Fuerte Public School.
-Alma Fuerte is a TK-8 public school serving the Altadena/Pasadena area.
-The school is dedicated to helping each child become a visionary pioneer, ready to operate at the outer limits of human endeavor, in whatever field they choose.
-This is done through an in-house developed entrepreneurship curriculum based on 6 Greatness Pillars.
-Prior to this Sean worked as Director of Digital Engagement at Parent Revolution, a Los Angeles-based parent advocacy organization.
-Sean has also launched several startups, worked at Lexicon Marketing as Manager of Internet Marketing and Senior Technical Project Manager.
-Sean began his career doing derivative analysis at Bank One (currently JP Morgan) in Chicago.
-Go Bulls, Bears, Cubs, Sox, and Hawks!
+Sean Markin was formerly VP of Advocacy & Communications at Reframe Labs and now serves as an advisor.
+Before joining Reframe, Sean co-founded and launched Alma Fuerte Public School, a TK-8 school in Altadena/Pasadena dedicated to helping each child become a visionary pioneer, ready to operate at the outer limits of human endeavor, in whatever field they choose.
+Previously, Sean worked as Director of Digital Engagement at Parent Revolution, a Los Angeles-based parent advocacy organization.
+Sean has also launched several startups and worked at Lexicon Marketing as Manager of Internet Marketing and Senior Technical Project Manager.
+He began his career doing derivative analysis at Bank One (currently JP Morgan) in Chicago.

 Kate Ford – Board Chair